rzoeb/Japanese_Flash_Cards/README.md

 - `google-generativeai` - To interact with Google's Gemini API
 - `Pillow` - For image processing
 - `python-dotenv` - For loading environment variables
-- `unstract-llmwhisperer` - For OCR capabilities via the LLMWhisperer API
+- `llmwhisperer-client` - For OCR capabilities via the LLMWhisperer API

 All dependencies are listed in the requirements.txt file.